Jacquelyn Ford Morie: Career and research

 The workshop led to the eventual formation of the Institute for Creative Technologies (ICT) at the University of Southern California in 1999.
-In 2000, Morie joined the ICT staff as a researcher in Virtual Worlds.
+Along with Dr. Michael Zyda, Morie wrote the original pre-proposal for the new research center.
+In 2000, Morie joined the ICT full-time as a senior researcher in Virtual Worlds.

-Her initial work at the ICT focused on the creation of meaningful multi-sensory, virtual environments.
+Her initial work at the ICT focused on the creation of meaningful, multisensory virtual environments.
 Two basic developments in this work included the design and use of an infrasonic floor to produce a subconscious "emotional score" for the virtual experience, and the invention of a scent collar that was patented in 2004.

-Morie’s recent work is focused on extending virtual worlds into the health domain.
-Her project, Coming Home at the ICT has developed several techniques that provide relation and stress relief for veterans of recent American conflicts.
-Part of this work resulted in porting ICT's Virtual Human technologies to the virtual worlds Active Worlds, OpenSimulator and Second Life.
+Morie's later work at ICT is focused on extending virtual worlds into the health domain.
+Her project, Coming Home at the ICT developed several techniques that provide relaxation and stress relief for veterans of recent American conflicts.
+Part of this work resulted in porting ICT's Virtual Human technologies to the virtual worlds Active Worlds, OpenSim and Second Life.
 This work has been featured in two 2013 documentaries: Dsknectd: We Need to Talk by Internegative Films, and The Mindfulness Movie.

-She has published and spoken internationally on the topics of games, immersive worlds and avatars.
+In 2016, Dr, Morie's company "All These Worlds" performed a notable project for NASA, titled "ANSIBLE: A Network of Social Interactions for Bilateral Life Enhancement".
+This project provided a bespoke series of virtual worlds to a test group of six scientists who were sequestered in a Mars habitat in Hawaii for a full year with no real time communication to the outside world.
+This work was featured in Ido Mizrahy's film "The Longest Goodbye" which premiered at Sundance 2023 and features an in-depth interview with Dr. Morie.

+Academia

+Throughout her career Morie has taught and developed curricula for classes in Computer Graphics, Computer Animation, Virtual Reality, Narrative Design in the Metaverse, Game Design and more.

+From 2016 through 2022 she taught VR Exploration classes at the Otis College of Art and Design.
+Since 2019 she has taught Immersive Experience Design classes through the UCLA Extensions studies program.

+Additionally, she is teaching VR Production at Chapman University starting in 2025.

+Artistic career

+Jacquelyn Morie's art career began with her experimental fine art photography in the late 1970s through the 1980s.
+Her 1984 Fine Arts Masters' thesis introduced a remarkable new process for combining then nascent computer graphic images with traditional photographic imagery titled "Integrated Fantasies", these works were started in an Apple II computer and finished in a darkroom with multiple printing techniques.

+She also created physical box assemblages during these years.
+When 3D computer graphics became available, she then created her assemblages as 3D models and presented them as stereo images.
+This was followed by her fully immersive VR art starting in 1990.
+Morie considers her VR experiences as an extension of the 3 dimensional boxes and stereo work she had created previously.

+Some select shows of Dr. Morie’s artwork include: